1994 Stanley Cup New York Rangers

 This Day In Hockey History-June 14, 1994-Rangers Win the Stanley Cup, Kiss the Curse Goodbye

-NEW YORK — kissed th^ as more than 18,000 long-suffering Rangers fans danced in the aisles of Madison Square Garden.
+NEW YORK — Mark Messier kissed th^ Stanley Cup as more than 18,000 long-suffering Rangers fans danced in the aisles of Madison Square Garden.

 They broke into a gleeful chorus of what only teasing opposition fans had chanted in the past.